 Although the activities and income of taxable REIT subsidiaries are subject to tax, taxable REIT subsidiaries are permitted to engage in certain activities that the REIT could not engage in itself.
 Additionally, under certain limited conditions, a REIT may receive income from a taxable REIT subsidiary that would be treated as rent.
 See the discussion under "-Taxation as a REIT-Income tests" below.
-As discussed more fully under "-Taxation as a REIT-Subsidiaries are permitted to engage in the tests" below, not more than 20% (25% for taxable years beginning after December 31, 2008) of the fair market value of a REIT's assets can be composed of securities of taxable REIT subsidiaries and stock of a taxable REIT subsidiary is not a qualified asset for purposes of the 75% asset test.
+As discussed more fully under "-Taxation as a REIT-

+Asset tests" below, not more than 20% (25% for taxable years beginning after December 31, 2008) of the fair market value of a REIT's assets can be composed of securities of taxable REIT subsidiaries and stock of a taxable REIT subsidiary is not a qualified asset for purposes of the 75% asset test.